 This type of grinder is a little more expensive, as the inner working is slightly more complex than bladed coffee grinders.
 They can also be a little harder to find replacement parts for, as changing the burrs can usually require a little handiwork.
 These usually come with plastic, steel, or ceramic burrs and can be flat or conical in shape, which we discuss in more detail, below.

 Operating much like a blender, blade coffee grinders are rather indiscriminate about how they beat the beans, as they essentially whack each piece into submission.
 This often results in uneven consistencies that can affect the flavor of your coffee.

-Making up for the mixture of over-extraction and under-extraction from multiple surface areas, is the fact that blade grinders are also the cheapest on the market.
-There is also the option of going into the grinder itself, sifting things around a little and continually using your grinder to get a better consistency- but this is harder work and usually increases the level of static in your beans (so they are more likely to get stuck to the grinder itself and that means less ground coffee in your morning mug).
+Making up for the mixture of over-extraction and under-extraction from multiple surface areas is the fact that blade grinders are also the cheapest on the market.
+There is also the option of going into the grinder itself, shifting things around a little and continually using your grinder to get a better consistency- but this is harder work and usually increases the level of static in your beans (so they are more likely to get stuck to the grinder itself and that means less ground coffee in your morning mug).

 Disc and Conical

 Disc and conical grinders are a kind of sub-type to the burr grinder, as they are essentially the method in which the beans are fed into the grinding system.
 Disc grinders, also referred to as flat grinders, use burrs that are placed horizontally within the grinder- causing the beans to fall through two, 90-degree turns as they are processed through the system.
 Because of this, they are more likely to retain some of their ground coffee within the system itself, so you may require a slightly higher amount of coffee beans to make up for the shortfall.